 Even if at first they seem too weird to be true, some of these stranger stats can demonstrate the power of email or provide keys to email marketing success.
-We’ve compiled a list of some of the most interesting stats we’ve come across so far in 2014:
+We’ve compiled a list of some of the most interesting stats we’ve come across so far:

 Including a song lyric or movie title in your subject line increases open rates by 26%.
 There has been a recent trend of marketers getting creative by including something unexpected and surprising in their email subject lines.
 Retention Science conducted a study that revealed subject lines with song lyrics or movie titles had a 26% open rate, compared to emails with more traditional, predictable subject lines that resulted in a 16% open rate.
 Retention Science CEO Jerry Jao says, “Movie and music references can be targeted to certain customer segments or encapsulate a promotional theme, making them a creative way to hyper-target and capture attention.”